elucca/FleetReport/documentation/User_manual.md

 ## Usage

 The program is navigated using the nav bar at the top of the screen.
 The UI strives to be self-explanatory, but at this point it's still very much a work in progress.
 Features will become available gradually, and everything about the UI is subject to change.
+A proper user manual may be provided when the program is more complete and well-defined.

 Some preliminary notes on the currently less self-explanatory aspects:
 - Weapons can be added on the ship modification page.
 Both ships and weapons can be removed on their respective modification pages.